bc-mkatz/api/docs/v3-catalog.md

 You can see how we're planning to iterate by looking at the [public API roadmap](https://trello.com/b/1Od4oCsl/bigcommerce-api-roadmap).

-## v2 Catalog API and Control Panel Interoperability
+## v2 Catalog API and Control-Panel Interoperability

 The v3 Catalog API is essentially our catalog's future state.
-This means that many concepts don't map visibly to their v2 and control panel relatives.
+This means that many concepts don't map visibly to their v2 and control-panel relatives.

 The good news here is we've built this API with v2 interoperability in mind.
-So you should be able to use both APIs simultaneously as you (ideally) fully transition all catalog management to v3.
+So you should be able to use both APIs simultaneously as you (in an ideal scenario) fully transition all catalog management to v3.
 The key areas to be aware of are:

 - Option Sets
   - The Product resource in v3 has an `option_set_id` field that, if set, will prevent you from directly editing product options and modifiers.
 If you want to edit the option set, you will need to either use v2, or else set the `option_set_id` field to null.
 The latter will remove the option set and allow you to directly attach options and modifiers.